Rock and Green County Salvation Army assistance programs.

 The Salvation Army can provide homeless, the recently evicted, and single adults with short to long term stable housing along with case management and social supportive services.
 Staff will also work with clients and assist the participants towards personal accountability and self-sufficiency.

 Applicants will need to be recently/currently homeless or residents of Rock County Wisconsin.
 They need to be either working or employable and of course need to be have a willingness to become self-sufficient by means of participation and personal accountability.
 They need to be qualified for section 8 housing vouchers as well.
+As the Rock County Salvation Army partners with section 8 housing providers in Wisconsin.

 Case managers from the Salvation Army Pathways transitional housing program seek to empower by utilizing a holistic approach that addresses budgeting, personal growth and self-esteem, employment, time management, housing, transportation, and daily living skills.